LDiegoM/goSorting/README.md

 # Changelog

-Unreleased
+## 2021-05-15

-- 15/05/2021 - Add initial main for basic testing porpuses, with the following algorithms:
+- Add initial main for basic testing porpuses, with the following algorithms:
     - Bubble sorting
     - Insertion sorting
     - Selection sorting

+## 2021-06-19
+- Add standard library sorter to compare the other algorithms efficiency.